Wayne Medical Center's Imaging Department is staffed with skilled personnel who possess imaging expertise

 Outpatient infusion therapy services include antibiotics, blood products, hydration, iron and osteoporosis treatments.

 The laboratory at Wayne Medical Center is accredited by The Joint Commission and is staffed by licensed personnel who perform critical diagnostic tests that assist physicians by providing rapid results to expedite a patient's diagnosis.

 at Wayne Medical Center offers a wide range of inpatient and outpatient therapy

-programs for individuals who have been referred by a physician.
+programs for adults and children who have been referred by a physician.
 Services include:

 • Spine rehabilitation

 • Sports injury recovery

 Outpatient therapy services are offered in a spacious facility located at 308 Highway 64 East, near the Mangubat Drive entrance to the medical center.
 The facility features state-of-the-art equipment to help patients on their road to recovery.